swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 that we can tell the menu subprocess to quit and thus get garbage collected.

+We then construct the highlighter/selection process much as we did in the previous post and store the resulting channel in a local binding `sel`.

-As soon as we receive something from `cancel` or `select` we quit the subprocess and either return `::cancel` or the user selection respectively.
+As soon as we receive something from `cancel` or `sel` we quit the subprocess and either return `::cancel` or the user selection respectively.

 Once more, in this model we only create the menu selection process